JICE

 Commercial Arbitration

-2 Dai Yokomizo / Carapeto Roberto Seminar M1&M2 / Autumn Term
+2 Dai Yokomizo/ Glower Carapeto Roberto Seminar M1&M2/ Autumn Term

-Comparative Studies in Civil Law I Contract Law 2 Lecture Not open for 2024
+Comparative Studies in Civil Law I Contract Law 2 Karaiskos Antonios Lecture M1&M2/ Spring Term

-Comparative Studies in Civil Law II Family Law 2 Machado Daniel (Associate Professor of Gakushuin University) Lecture M1&M2 / Autumn Term
+Comparative Studies in Civil Law Ⅱ Family Law 2 - Lecture Not open for 2025

 Comparative Studies in Criminal Law Development of national criminal